-If you have a turf problem, and don’t know what it is, then you’ve come to the right place.
-Accurate diagnosis of the problem is a critical first step in controlling it quickly and economically.
-The NC State Turf Diagnostics Lab specializes in rapid and accurate diagnosis of turfgrass diseases and other problems for turfgrass professionals and property owners.
+If you have a turf problem and don’t know what it is, then you’ve come to the right place.
+An accurate diagnosis is critical and should be the first step in controlling any pest quickly and economically.
+The NC State Turf Diagnostics Lab specializes in rapid and accurate diagnosis of turfgrass diseases for turfgrass professionals and property owners.

 Please note that we do not process nematode samples.
 We suggest you submit those to the N.C.
-Department of Agriculture and Consumer Services Nematology Lab.
-More information can be found here – NCDA&CS Nematode Lab
+Department of Agriculture and Consumer Services Nematology Lab – NCDA Nematode Lab

-In addition to physical samples, we now REQUIRE digital images of the affected area.
-This allows us understand exactly what the symptoms are and increase our accuracy during the diagnostic process.
+- We now require photos with all submissions and you can upload those with your entry in the database.
+You can also upload files such as spray records, soil test reports, nematode reports, etc. We will not process your samples until we have photos.
+This allows us to understand exactly what the symptoms are and increase our accuracy during the diagnostic process.
 Photos from standing height looking out across the turf are ideal.
 Up close photos or those looking straight down at the ground typically aren’t useful unless they clearly show something unique.
-Photos should be emailed directly to Lee Butler at email@example.com prior to submitting samples.

-Samples should be shipped overnight to the following address:
+- Samples should be completely wrapped in aluminum foil, double ziploc bagged (out-of-state only), and shipped overnight to the following address:

 NC State Turf Diagnostics Lab